 Chilmark is also the “Birthplace of American Sign Language” – born of necessity.
 In the 1700’s through the end of the 1800’s, one in three people here were deaf.

-If you’re biking the 18 miles (each way) from Vineyard Haven, stop in with others for a surprisingly good pizza at the Chilmark General Store before heading to Aquinnah (formerly Gay Head), owned by the local Native American tribe of that name.
+If you’re biking the 18 miles (each way) from Vineyard Haven, stop in with others for a surprisingly good pizza at the Chilmark General Store before heading to the town of Aquinnah, home to many of the local Native Americans of that name.

-Stop in at the Aquinnah Wampanoag Cultural Center open Memorial Day to Labor Day to explore Wampanoag history.
+Stop in at the Aquinnah Wampanoag Cultural Center open mid-June to Mid-September to explore Wampanoag history.

 You’ll want to capture the grandeur of a sunset from either the red brick Gay Head Lighthouse or the spectacular terra cotta-colored clay Aquinnah Cliffs Overlook point at Moshup Beach.

-You’ll find locally fashioned purple and white “wampum” jewelry sculpted from Quahog shells at Stony Creek Gifts right on the path to the overlook.
-These are authentic, but beware of the hawkers of “Indian Bead Necklaces” made in China.
+You’ll find locally fashioned purple and white “wampum” jewelry sculpted from Quahog shells at Stony Creek Gifts right on the path to the lighthouse overlook.

 The land you see offshore belong to the string of 16 Elizabeth Islands that extend from here to Cape Cod, the largest of which is Cuttyunk, a speck of oyster-farmers, fishing charters and scrub-brush with 49 full-time residents.
 From there, the next landmass is Ireland.